MariusArlauskas/moviesProject/README.md

     Movies page:
         Movie dialog:
             ADD link to movie page and back button redirects

-    Header:
-        fix animation when scrolling down and up

 # TODO list (new functions):
-    ADD admin panel:
-        see users info (see if banned from chat or not, allow changing rights to admin)

     Main page:
         show most popular movies (save movie info by days)